SilbigerLab/Mesocosm_User_Manual/chapters/05-start-up_guide.md

 1. Turning on sump flow
     1. Once all the valves are properly opened/closed as described above, plug in the Cascade Pump and make sure water is running through the system properly without any leaks.
 There may be some initial sputtering while air is pumped out of the pipes, but that should stop within a couple minutes.
     1. Look at the pump and make sure you can see water being pushed through the clear junction.
-        1. If it looks like water is not running through the pump for some reason, unplug the pump immediately.
+        1. If it looks like water is not running through the pump for some reason, **unplug the pump immediately**.
 Running the pump dry can burn out the motor.
     1. If everything seems to be stable, plug in the UV light.
     1. To stabilize the pH in the system, fill and plug in the CO2 scrubbers as [detailed below](#CO2_Scrubber).